The Members of

 C. Foreign Exchange Earnings and Outgo

-The Insurance Regulatory and Development Authority of India (IRDAI)have renewed theannual license of the Company to carry on Life Insurance Business for the financial year2016-17.
+The Insurance Regulatory and Development Authority of India (IRDAI)have renewed the annual license of the Company to continue the Life Insurance Business forthe FY 2021.

 C. IRDAI Directions

 IRDAI has issued directions under Section 34 (1) of the Insurance Act1938 to distribute the administrative charges paid to master policyholders amounting to Rs843174 thousand (previous year ended March 31 2019: Rs 843174 thousands) vide order no.IRDA/Life/ORD/ Misc/228/10/2012 dated October 5 2012.
 The Company had filed an appealagainst the said order with the Ministry of Finance Government of India which remandedthe case back to IRDAI on November 4 2015.
 Thereafter IRDAI issued further directionsdated January 11 2017 reiterating the directions issued on October 5 2012.
 The Companyhas filed an appeal against the said directions/ orders with the Securities AppellateTribunal which is pending final determination.
 The said amount is disclosed as contingentliability as at March 31 2020 in Schedule 16C (1) of the notes to accounts.
 IRDAI hasissued directions under section 34 (1) of the Insurance Act 1938 to refund the excesscommission paid to corporate agents to the members or the beneficiaries amounting toRs2752948 thousand (previous year ended